 - Managing pain to meet your goals for comfort and awareness

 - Medical support for shortness of breath

 - Managing nausea or loss of appetite

 - Reducing anxiety and depression

 - Medical social services

-Palliative care can begin as soon as someone is diagnosed with an illness.
-It does not signal that a person has given up hope for recovery or a cure.
+Palliative care may begin as soon as someone is diagnosed with an illness.
+Palliative care consultations are typically covered by insurance or Medicare.